 The entire Program is of sixty (60) months duration of postgraduate medical education.
 The first twelve (12) months is split between the General Surgery and Urology departments.
 This Program is accredited by the ACGME.
 Postgraduate years 2-5 are solely dedicated to urology.
 During all urology training years, appropriate clinical responsibility and supervision are given at institutions approved as part of the Urology Residency Program.

-Applications will be reviewed beginning in September 2020 and email letters of invitation to interview here will be sent out in late September to early October 2020.
-Our 2020 interview dates are to be determined, but are typically in late October 2020.
+Applications will be reviewed beginning in late September 2023 and email letters of invitation to interview here will be sent out on October 27, 2023 – based on Society of Academic Urologists (SAU) guideline/timelines.
+Our Fall 2023 interview dates will be 11/9/23, 11/15/23; 12/5/23.
+We will have a meet and greet with residents on Monday, 9/5/23 by ZOOM from 7pm-8pm.
+Please email Urology@bu.edu for zoom information.
 Interview day details can be found here.
-Match day will be in January 2021 (see AUA website for exact date).
+Match day will be in February 2023 (see AUA/SAU websites for exact date).

 Applicants must have the following, submitted via the AUA match website: